varshithams/portfolio/final-project-part-one.md

 Sketch: Timeline of proposed actions and initiatives to mitigate microplastic pollution.
 Header: "Strategies for Combatting Microplastic Pollution"

-### 8. Conclusion: A Call to Action
+### 7. Conclusion: A Call to Action

 I am summarizing the urgent need for collective efforts to mitigate microplastic pollution.
-Encouraging continued research, policy development, and public engagement.
+I will bring awareness about making plastic-free choices(restaurants, hotels, flights, etc).
 Sketch: A group of diverse individuals standing together, representing collective action.
 Header: "Calling for Collective Efforts to Address Microplastic Pollution"

-### 9. References and Further Reading
+### 8. References and Further Reading
     Reference: "Plastics in Aquatic Systems: from Transport and Fate to Impacts and Management Perspectives" [Plastics in Aquatic Systems: from Transport and Fate to Impacts and Management Perspectives](https://www.frontiersin.org/research-topics/26640/plastics-in-aquatic-systems-from-transport-and-fate-to-impacts-and-management-perspectives/articles)